colinhacks/zod/MIGRATION.md

 - If you're upgrading directly from Zod 1, you should read through the list of features + changes in both Zod 2 and Zod 3.
 - If you're upgrading from Zod 2 -> 3, you can skip to the

-## Upgrading from Zod 1 -> 2
+## Upgrading from Zod 1 → Zod 2

 Zod 2 is being retired and will not leave beta.
-It is not recommended.
-This is due to some issues with it's implementation of transformers: details [here](https://github.com/colinhacks/zod/issues/264).
+This is due to some unintuitive ramifications of the transformers API: details [here](https://github.com/colinhacks/zod/issues/264).

 ### New features: Zod 2